Marouane Fellaini: 2015–16 season

 On 18 August, his first match for the club in the 2015–16 season, Fellaini scored the third goal in a 3–1 home victory over Club Brugge in the first leg of the Champions League play-offs.
 On 25 August 2015, Louis van Gaal stated that Fellaini would feature more as a striker.
+After struggling to establish himself as a striker in the next few games, he admitted in an interview with Bleacher Report: "When the manager asks me to play somewhere, I play there.
+But my best position is midfield."

 Fellaini scored the first goal in a 2–1 win against Everton in the FA Cup semi-final at Wembley Stadium on 23 April 2016.
 On 5 May, Fellaini was handed a 3-match suspension by the FA for throwing an elbow at Leicester City's Robert Huth.
 Huth was handed the same punishment for tugging at Fellaini's hair during the altercation.
 He played the full 120 minutes as Manchester United beat Crystal Palace 2–1 in extra time in the 2016 FA Cup final.
 He also assisted Juan Mata's equaliser in the final.